raviteja-bommireddy/raviteja-bommireddy.github.io/_pages/about.md

 My Research focus on grounding language models through retrieval, attribution, reasoning, while integrating multimedia elements to enrich the learning process.
 I am particularly interested in AI research that leverages knowledge-infused learning, to construct context that can be used effectively in generation, decision-making, and task-oriented agents for social good applications, improving societal impacts.

-Currently i am working as a Research assistant at [KAI2](https://kai2umbc.github.io/) lab.
+Currently i am working as a Research assistant at [KAI2](https://kai2umbc.github.io/) lab at UMBC.
 As my specific research intrests are still shaping up to a solid niche domain, would always open to discuss new exciting ideas to work colleberatively in areas like `NLP`, `LLM`, `VLM`, `ML` broadly AI which helps social good.